-A good overview of the history of anti-satellite weapon programs can be find in [3].
+A good overview of the history of anti-satellite weapon programs can be found in Ref.
+[3].
 The purpose of ASAT weapons is to incapacitate or destroy satellites.
-China, India, Russia and the United States have currently this capacity, recently demonstrated by intercepting and destroying their own satellites, but several other countries possess the needed knowhow and technology as well [4-6].
+China, India, Russia and the United States currently have this capacity, recently demonstrated by intercepting and destroying their own satellites, but several other countries possess the needed knowhow and technology as well [4-6].

-Concerning the space debris problem, a functioning

-satellite rendered inoperative by an ASAT system obviously represents a further object to be added to the list of abandoned spacecraft [7].
-However, what matters most are the ASAT weapons that can knock out so many satellites in one shot, or destroy a target satellite by generating hundreds or thousands of trackable fragments.
+Concerning the space debris problem, a functioning satellite rendered inoperative by an ASAT system obviously represents a further object to be added to the list of abandoned spacecraft [7].
+But even more detrimental to the space environment are ASAT weapons that can permanently disable many satellites in one shot, or destroy a target satellite by generating hundreds or thousands of trackable fragments.
 An example of the former is the detonation of nuclear warheads in space, a crazy practice fortunately now prohibited by the enactment of the Partial Test Ban Treaty (PTBT) of 1963 [8].
 Examples of the latter, instead, are systems using the explosion of conventional explosives near their target, or vehicles without explosives that destroy the target by impacting it at high relative speed.
 Therefore, in the following, only the above mentioned ASAT systems are discussed, thus ignoring those that can damage or render satellites inoperative with laser beams, radio interference, or cyberattacks, just to give some examples [3-6].

-In the late 1950s and early 1960s, both the United States and the Soviet Union began the development of the first ASAT weapons, often stretching the residual operational capabilities of systems conceived for other missions.
+In the late 1950s and early 1960s, both the United States and the Soviet Union began the development of the first ASAT weapons, often incorporating and expanding upon the operational capabilities of systems conceived for other missions.
 Due to the limitations of the guidance and navigation devices of the time, no system was able to get closer to its target than several kilometers away, requiring the use of interceptors armed with nuclear warheads.